-- 4.1 As previously reported to the Sub-Committee in March 2015, the Public Inquiry was held and completed on 13th January 2015. - 4.2 All the objections to the Compulsory Purchase Order (CPO) were withdrawn but as they were outstanding when the public inquiry was held, the Department for Transport were not able to make a decision until they received the Inspector's report. - 4.3 This process has now been completed, and The Secretary of State for Transport has confirmed both the CPO and SRO (Side Roads Order). - Alongside completing the necessary legal procedures to complete the CPO, Network Rail have for some time been engaged in a procurement process for the works liaising with existing contractors working on the Reading Station Area Redevelopment Project.
+- 4.1 As previously reported to the Sub-Committee in March 2015, the Public Inquiry was held and completed on 13th January 2015. - 4.2 All the objections to the Compulsory Purchase Order (CPO) were withdrawn but as they were outstanding when the public inquiry was held, the Department for Transport were not able to make a decision until they received the Inspector's report. - 4.3 This process has now been completed, and The Secretary of State for Transport has confirmed both the CPO and SRO (Side Roads Order). - 4.4 Alongside completing the necessary legal procedures to complete the CPO, Network Rail have for some time been engaged in a procurement process for the works liaising with existing contractors working on the Reading Station Area Redevelopment Project.
 The CPO process has delayed delivery, and the contractor Network Rail had identified to complete the highway works has since left site.
-Since the last Traffic Management Sub-Committee meeting, Network Rail have identified some potential issues with the overall cost profile to deliver the project, and some design issues with existing utility services in the road.
-At this stage, Network Rail are reviewing the cost profile and design to establish a future programme of works but clearly this has added some delay to the expected delivery of the project by Summer 2016.
-Officers of the Council are engaged in this process, and will provide a further update at the meeting if any more developments take place.
+Since the last Traffic Management Sub-Committee meeting, Network Rail have identified some potential issues with the overall cost profile to deliver the project, and some design issues with existing utility services in the road. - 4.5 Since the January 2016 meeting of this sub-committee, Network Rail have reviewed the overall project design to investigate potential areas for reduction in scope and associated cost reduction.
+The Council was involved in the review to ensure the essential elements of the scheme are retained.